-Similar effect can be achieved when filming at sunset.
-Because of the low light, the camera has to lower the shutter speed in order to capture enough light for the footage to not look too dark.
+Similar effect from ND filters can be achieved when filming at sunset.
+Because of the low light environment, the camera has to lower the shutter speed in order to capture enough light for the footage to not look too dark.
 And the lowered shutter speed can cause motion blur.
 Perhaps this is what helps to reduce jello too.

 By using ND filters, we can recreate similar effect even on a bright sunny day, without getting our footage over-exposed.

 When using ND filter, there is no typical GoPro settings.
 In fact you should decide what settings you are going to use before choosing ND filter with the right amount of intensity.

 Shutter speed can be determined from the video FPS are you filming at, and and the amount of motion blur you aim to achieve.

 Personally, I would set the shutter speed two times to four times of the given FPS.
 Two times has the most motion blur, and four times has less.
 E.g. for 30FPS, Shutter Speed would be 1/60 to 1/120.